Punitpawar5/Plant-Disease-Prediction/README.md

 ## 🔖 Overview

-This project implements a Convolutional Neural Network (CNN) to classify plant leaf diseases from images using the PlantVillage dataset.
+This project implements a Convolutional Neural Network(CNN) to classify plant leaf diseases from images using the PlantVillage dataset.
 The model helps detect plant diseases early, improving diagnosis and supporting sustainable agriculture.

 ---

 ## 🔍 Problem Statement

-Manual disease detection in crops is error-prone, slow, and requires expert knowledge.
-This project automates the identification of plant leaf diseases using image classification, enabling fast and accurate detection without expert intervention.
+Manual disease detection in crops is prone to error, slow, and requires expert knowledge.
+This project automates the identification of plant leaf diseases using image classification, enabling fast and accurate detection without the need for specialist intervention.

 ---